Dosia124/strats/README.md

 # MAIN INFORMATION / ANTI-IDIOT DOCUMENTATION
 - I am NOT an Aether Hub Developer, and I cant fix your gatling problems.
 All I can do is tell you to change gatling variants.
 - I dont know how to help you with your Honda Civic 15 Pro MAX not executing strategies.
+- If a strategy says "BETA" or "UNFINISHED", DONT FUCKING TOUCH IT ITS NOT GONNA WORK 99% OF THE TIME.

 # HELP CENTER
 - A - Problem